cryptozeny/cpuminer-mc-yespower/README.md

-This is a multi-threaded CPU miner for BitZeny, fork of macchky's cpuminer v2.6.0.
+This is a multi-threaded CPU miner for BitZeny adding support `yespower` + `yescrypt`, fork of macchky's cpuminer v2.6.0.

 License: GPLv2.
 See COPYING for details.